Travel tips & inspiration

 • Hike the Customs Officers’ Path (GR34): one of Europe’s most beautiful coastal routes.

-• Explore the headlands and capes: cliffs, coves, and sunset viewpoints.
+• Explore the headlands and points: cliffs, coves, sunset viewpoints.

 • Signature experiences

-• Take a boat trip to an island (depending on where you are: Breton islands, archipelagos).
+• Take a boat trip to an island (depending on your area: Breton islands, archipelagos).

-• Visit local markets: perfect for tasting and chatting with producers.
+• Local markets: perfect for tasting and chatting with producers.

 • Crêpes and galettes (buckwheat), with a bowl of cider.